turbohz/galesheet/README.md

 > This project is tested to work with the latest available library version, which at this time is `ver.15.11.19`

 You will also need the **.NET** SDK, grab it from [here](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial).

+## Using `galesheet`

+The program accepts multiple `.gal` files, in the **same** format.

+- 24 bits per pixel (full color)
+- 8 bits per pixel (palette)

+In both cases, the output is 32 bpp `.png` file.
+In the former, the background color will be made **transparent**.
+In the latter, the palette **index** will be the stored in the BLUE component.

+> The idea is that you'll use some kind of pixel shader to adjust the pixels to the right color

 ## QA